 "... a parent teaching a child to cook would never say, “That was 74 percent.”
 Instead, the parent would watch, demonstrate, and allow the child a chance to get better.
 These acts of mindful nurturing and guidance are examples of natural learning, and we perform them instinctively."

-With this in mind think of formative assessment is not necessarily identifying what was done well or correctly.
+With this in mind, think of formative assessment as not necessarily identifying what was done well or correctly.
 Instead, it places focus on what opportunities there are to improve.

 Innovative Formative Assessment: 10 Useful Approaches

 Formative assessment is assessment for learning and as learning.
 This continual cycle of feedback and improvement makes learning useful and effective.
 What follows are 10 innovative formative assessment strategies for teachers to try out.

 A great deal of information can be learned from students’ homework, tests, and quizzes.
 This is especially so if the students are required to explain their thinking.
 When teachers take the time to analyze student work, they gain knowledge about: